 Those pressure-related issues can each have one of several sources.
-In the sections below, we will describe a few of the most common reasons pool jets malfunction.
-Then, we will give you an idea of how to solve the problem.
+Below, I will go over a few of the most common reasons pool jets malfunction and provide you with solutions.

 Weak Return Jets and Low PSI in Your Pool Filter Pressure Gauge